sahiga/developer.box.com/guides/embed/ui-elements/viewers-and-events.md

 <!-- markdownlint-enable line-length -->

-## 60 Video Viewer
+## 360 Video Viewer

-The 360 video viewer renders a preview of a video stored as an equirectangular projection (often recorded with a special camera).
+The 360 video viewer renders a preview of a video stored as an equirectangular projection (often recorded with a 360 camera).

 ### Behavior